Education and Awareness-Raising Activities

 Organizing seminars with experts

-In fiscal 2022, we held a seminar with an expert focusing on the integration of business and SDGs.
-The event was recorded, and the video is available on our internal network for employees to access at any time.
+In fiscal 2022 and 2023, we held seminars with experts, focusing on themes such as SDGs courses and the integration of business and SDGs.
+The seminars were recorded, and the videos are available on our internal network for employees to access at any time.

 Communication through comics

 We distribute comics to inform our employees about our company policies, the importance of sustainability, and the state of society in an accessible and easy-to-understand manner.
-In fiscal 2022, a total of three comics about Daifuku’s value creation were distributed.
-These comics are available in multiple languages and posted on the company network so that they can be accessed by Group employees at any time.
+In fiscal 2023, we distributed a dice-game comic on the Daifuku Environmental Vision 2050, which was revised in May 2023.
+These comics, along with other archived content, are available in multiple languages and posted on the company network so that they can be accessed by Group employees at any time.

 Raising Awareness about Environmental Issues